faucetsdn/udmi/README.md

 different than the _control_ or _operation_.
 These concepts are similar to the _management_, _control_, and _data_ planes of
 [Software Defined Networks](https://queue.acm.org/detail.cfm?id=2560327).
-Once operational, the system should be able to operate completely autonomously from the management capabilities, which are only required to diagnose or tweak system behavior.
+Once operational, the system should be able to operate completely autonomoulsy from the management capabilities, which are only required to diagnose or tweak system behavior.

 ## Design Philosophy